Patternslib/Patterns/demo/collapsible/documentation.md

     </section>

-In the above example clicking on the *About us* header will hide or shown the remainder of the section content.
+In the above example clicking on the *About us* header will hide or show the remainder of the section content.
 Another possible use case is to create a simple contextual menu.

     <div class="pat-collapsible">